 Mental Health

-Strengthening Mental Health Systems: ECHO Partners in Latin America
+Strengthening Mental Health Systems through Telementoring: ECHO Partners in Latin America

-Now in eight countries, ECHO partners in Latin America leverage their networks to address the region's mental health crisis.
+Now in 20 countries in Latin America and the Caribbean, ECHO partners are using telementoring to leverage their networks to address the region's mental health crisis and improve access in rural communities.

 Para leer en español